salehaiftikharr/EANGUS-Directory/README.md

 - Professional Front-End: Visitors will see a clean, organized directory with each state’s logo, leadership information, website link, and conference dates.
 - Independent System: The directory will operate through a plugin, keeping it separate from the website’s theme and easy to maintain.

-Plugin Structure

-The plugin will follow a professional, organized folder structure:

-state-directory-plugin/
-│-- state-directory-plugin.php          	← Main plugin file (entry point)
-│-- includes/
-│   │-- class-sdp-database.php         	← Handles database setup
-│   │-- class-sdp-admin.php             	← Handles admin dashboard forms
-│   │-- class-sdp-shortcode.php        	← Handles the front-end display
-│-- assets/
-│   │-- css/
-│   │   │-- styles.css                  	       	← Front-end styles (for layout and design)
-│   │-- js/
-│   │   │-- script.js                    	       	← JavaScript for interactivity
-│-- uninstall.php                      ← Removes the directory database table if the plugin is uninstalled

 How the Directory Will Be Displayed

 - After creating and activating the plugin, a new page will be added to the website where the directory will be visible.
 - The administrator will simply add a special shortcode like [state_directory] to a page, and the directory will automatically appear.
 - No coding or technical skills are needed to update or add information - only simple form submissions through the admin panel.